joemasilotti/TurboNavigator/README.md

 }
 ```

 If you're relying on the "view-controller" property, we recommend your view controllers conform to `PathConfigurationIdentifiable`.
+You should also avoid using the class name as identifier, as that may change over time.

 ```swift
 class NumbersViewController: UIViewController, PathConfigurationIdentifiable {